weFlyGround/PyChat/README.md

 # PyChat
 Is the simple chat, that made on Python.
 Working with database of Google(or other).

-There we have an archive, you should unpacked is with 7Zip.
+There we have an archive, you should unpacked it with 7Zip.

 For EXE(final aplication):
 Operation System: Windows 10, 11 (MacOS and Linux is will be later);